 Worst Performing Dividend Kings

-From 1991 through 2015, only one dividend king underperformed the S&P 500 – Vectren Corporation (VVC).
+From 1991 through 2016, only one dividend king meaningfully underperformed the S&P 500 – Vectren Corporation (VVC).
 Vectren is a utility company that primarily provides energy delivery services to natural gas companies located throughout Indiana and Ohio.
-This dividend king’s stock compounded at a 7.4% annual rate from 1991 through 2015, trailing the S&P 500’s annual return by about 2.4% per year.
+This dividend king’s stock compounded at an 8.1% annual rate from 1991 through 2016, trailing the S&P 500’s annual return by about 1.7% per year.

-All of the other dividend kings compounded faster than the market, although Emerson Electric (EMR) generated a return in line with the market (9.7% per year).
+All of the other dividend kings compounded faster than the market, although Tootsie Roll (TR) generated a return in line with the market (9.5% per year).

-The fastest growing dividend kings, as measured by annual sales growth over the last five years, are Nordson (NDSN), General Parts (GPC), Dover (DOV), Coca-Cola (KO), and 3M Corporation (MMM).
-Their sales have compounded at annual rates of 10%, 9%, 8%, 8%, and 7%, respectively.
+The fastest growing dividend kings, as measured by annual sales growth over the last five years, are Nordson (NDSN), Cincinnati Financial (CINF), SJW Group (SJW), Lowe’s (LOW), and General Parts (GPC).
+Their sales have compounded at annual rates of 8.0%, 7.5%, 7.3%, 5.3%, and 4.2%, respectively.
 After more than 50 years of dividend growth in the bag, these growth rates are remarkable.

 Interestingly, only two of these dividend kings are also in the top five when ranked by fastest dividend growth over the last five years.
-Lowe’s (LOW), Hormel (HRL), Parker-Hannifin (PH), Nordson (NDSN), and 3M Corporation (MMM) have compounded their dividends the fastest at rates of 20%, 19%, 19%, 18%, and 14%, respectively.
+Lowe’s (LOW), Hormel (HRL), Nordson (NDSN), 3M Corporation (MMM), and Parker-Hannifin (PH) have compounded their dividends the fastest at annual rates of 20%, 18%, 17%, 15%, and 12%, respectively.

 Sector Mix of the Dividend Kings List

 As seen below, not a single technology stock is to be found in the list of dividend kings.
 The rapid pace of change and continuous need to invest for growth make consistent dividend payouts less common in this sector.
-Warren Buffett is notorious for refusing to invest in the technology sector (aside from IBM) because he is uncomfortable forecasting the fast-changing industry’s dynamics several years out.
+Warren Buffett is notorious for refusing to invest in the technology sector (see his entire dividend portfolio here) because he is uncomfortable forecasting the fast-changing industry’s dynamics several years out.